Randolph Churchill: Early 1950s: Winston's peacetime premiership

 However, his marriage continued to deteriorate, with occasional reports that he had blacked his wife's eye or that she had left to stay with friends, or that she had flung all her clothes out of a window.
-There was one furious row at Chequers, described as "gruesome" by June and "his familiar rudeness" by Mary Lovell.
-He called his brother-in-law Christopher Soames "a shit" and Eden "a jerk" while his father, still Prime Minister at the time, was so "shaken with fury" that he seemed about to have a seizure.
+There was one furious row at Chartwell, described as "gruesome" by June and "his familiar rudeness" by Mary Lovell.
+He called his brother-in-law Christopher Soames "a shit" and Eden "a jerk" while his father, still prime minister at the time, was so "shaken with fury" that he seemed about to have a seizure.
 Randolph retired upstairs for a further noisy row with his wife, declaring that he would never see his father again.
 Sir Winston patched up the argument at 1am.
-June finally left him in the summer of 1954.
+On one occasion he reduced Queen's Restaurant in Sloane Square to silence by shouting at June over dinner that she was "a paltry little middle-class bitch always anxious to please and failing owing to her dismal manners".
+Eventually another diner remonstrated with him for speaking to his wife in that way; Randolph rebuked him for interfering in a private conversation, only to be told that it sounded like a public conversation to him.
+This may well have been the final straw, and June finally left him about a year later, in the summer of 1954.

-Even on the eve of his father's resignation, Randolph told his cousin Clarissa Eden that he did not approve of her husband becoming Prime Minister.
+Even on the eve of his father's resignation, Randolph told his cousin Clarissa Eden that he did not approve of her husband becoming prime minister.

 Winston Churchill had declined a peerage at the end of the Second World War in 1945 (being offered the Dukedom of Dover), and then did so again on his retirement in 1955 (when he was offered the Dukedom of London), ostensibly so as not to compromise his son's political career by preventing him from serving in the House of Commons (life peerages, titles not inherited by sons, were not created until 1958).
-The main reason was actually that Winston himself wanted to remain in the Commons—but by 1955, when his father resigned as Prime Minister, Randolph's political career was "already hopeless".
+The main reason was actually that Winston himself wanted to remain in the Commons—but by 1955, when his father resigned as prime minister, Randolph's political career was "already hopeless".